ndrakos/blog/_posts/2020-04-16-Light_Cone_Overview.md

 ## Overview of Mock Catalogues

-Here is the current plan for the mock catalogue generation (there are still many details that need to be sorted out); this is so I can decide where in the methods the light cone generation fits.
+Here is the current plan for the mock catalogue generation; this is so I can decide where in the methods the light cone generation fits.

-We will start the catalogue from dark matter only simulations, and then do abundance matching (alternatives include hydrodynamic simulations, HOD modeling and semi-analytic models; see the <a href="https://ui.adsabs.harvard.edu/abs/2018ARA%26A..56..435W/abstract">Wechsler and Tinker 2018</a> review).
+We will start the catalogue from a dark matter only simulation, and then do abundance matching (alternatives include hydrodynamic simulations, HOD modeling and semi-analytic models; see the <a href="https://ui.adsabs.harvard.edu/abs/2018ARA%26A..56..435W/abstract">Wechsler and Tinker 2018</a> review for an overview of different methods).

 ### 1) Simulation

 We decided to run a simulation with a box size of $$115 {\rm Mpc}\, h^{-1}$$ with $$2048^3$$ particles (see <a href="https://ndrakos.github.io/blog/mocks/Box_Size/">this post</a>).
 This a mass resolution of $$1.5 \times 10^7$$ solar masses per particle.
-For software, we have created the ICs using MUSIC, and will run it in Gadget-2.
+We have created the ICs using MUSIC, and will run it in Gadget-2.

 Note that the <a href="http://hipacc.ucsc.edu/Bolshoi/MergerTrees.html">Bolshoi-Planck</a> simulations are somewhat similar (volume of $$250 {\rm Mpc}\, h^{-1}$$, with a mass resolution of $$10^{10}$$) and we could potentially use these for another realization, or for a comparison.